Tom Nowatzke: College career

-Nowatzke played running back, linebacker, and place-kicker at IU.
+Nowatzke played running back, linebacker, and placekicker at IU.
 In 1962, he was back up to All-American and future NFL player Marv Woodson.
 In his junior year, he led the Big Ten in rushing, and scored 73 points, an IU record at the time.
 In 1963, he kicked five field goals in a game, a new school record.
 He was selected All-Big Ten twice (first team in 1964), and was voted First Team All-American by the American Football Coaches Association in his senior year, despite playing on a 2–7 Hoosiers team.
 He played in the East-West Shrine Game, the College All-Star Game, and Coaches All-American Game his senior year.
 He received the Balfour Award for Athletic Excellence twice.

 Nowatzke graduated in 1965 with a Bachelor's degree in Business Management.
 In 1986, he was inducted into Indiana Football Coaches Association Hall of Fame.
 In 1995, he was inducted into the Indiana University Athletics Hall of Fame.